cannawen/discord-moderator/README.md

 - `Enable audio` allows the bot to play audio again
 - `Stop audio/Stop/Cancel` stops the currently playing audio file
 - `Mute JP` server mutes jproperly for 2 minutes (protected command)
-- `Hey/OK bot` asks OpenAI's ChatGPT a question. `Hey/OK dad` responds with dad jokes
-  - `Cancel` stops the ChatGPT request
-- `Hey/OK limerick/haiku/poem` responds with a Dota 2-specific poem and posts the results to #bots
 - Tags all newcomers `everyone-expect-drabz` to give them permissions to move members between voice channels
 - Changes Drabz's nickname depending on what day it is
 - Sets the voice channel names to the constants specified in [constants.js](src/constants.ts)